 Career & Technical Education

-Roanoke County Public Schools provides a robust curriculum of Career and Technical Education (CTE) courses for our students in several career clusters.
+Roanoke County Public Schools provides a robust curriculum of Career and Technical Education (CTE) courses for our students in multiple career clusters.
 CTE students can obtain a nationally recognized career readiness certificate in high school, comprehensive community college, or workforce center.
 For more information about data on postsecondary edcuation and employment, please see the SCHEV website at this link.